NikolaBlagojevic/pyrecodes/docs/html/_sources/usage/examples/example_1.rst.txt

 .. code-block:: Python

-    import pyrecodes
+    from pyrecodes import main
-    system = pyrecodes.main.run('./path/to/main/file')
+    system = main.run('./path/to/main/file')

 Example 1 Jupyter notebook illustrates how to run the pyrecodes simulation and plot the post-disaster supply/demand/consumption dynamics and the components' recovery gantt chart.
+Make sure to download the files required to run the Example 1 from the `Example 1 folder <https://github.com/NikolaBlagojevic/pyrecodes/tree/main/Example%201>`_.

 Outputs
 -------